Skip to main content

 Monitor concentration in real-time

-LiquiSonic® combines modern ultrasonic technology with temperature-compensated measurement to deliver precise results when blending and conditioning resins.
+LiquiSonic® combines modern ultrasonic technology with temperature-compensated measurement to deliver precise results in blending and conditioning of resins.
 Real-time monitoring ensures stable product quality, for example, by early detection of deviations in the final concentration and provides data for process optimization.
-This reduces operating costs and material consumption, while process safety and efficiency increase.
+This reduces operating costs and material consumption while increasing process safety and efficiency.
 LiquiSonic® offers an alternative to viscosity measurement and also enables reliable detection of gas bubbles.

 • The efficiency of a process plant can be increased through automated regulation and the elimination of laboratory measurements

-• Optimization of process steps through detection of gas bubbles and air inclusions
+• Optimization of process steps through detection of gas bubbles and air pockets

 Technical and economic details

-The ultrasonic measurement method of LiquiSonic® based on a highly precise time measurement.
-From the measured sound travel time and the known distance between transmitter and receiver, the speed of sound is calculated, which is directly related to the resin concentration.
+The ultrasonic measuring method of LiquiSonic® based on a highly precise time measurement.
+From the measured sound travel time and the known distance between the transmitter and receiver, the speed of sound is calculated, which is directly related to the resin concentration.
 This allows the concentration to be determined continuously and in real-time during blending and conditioning.
-Compared to conductivity meters, which do not work with non-conductive resins, or density meters, which provide inaccurate results with highly viscous media, ourultrasonic measuring device LiquiSonic® robust and process-safe.
-Viscosity measurements also initially deliver good results, but are overall slower, not as sensitive to small concentration fluctuations, drift over time, and often stick.
-LiquiSonic® Sensors are temperature-compensated and offer high long-term stability, allowing them to deliver reliable measurements even in variable process environments.
-Additionally, the sensor length or installation variant can be precisely adjusted to the system geometry, enabling optimal positioning in the process.
-Continuous measurement also allows for reliable detection of gas bubbles that could distort the measurement result.
+Compared to conductivity meters, which do not work with non-conductive resins, or density meters, which provide inaccurate results with highly viscous media, ourultrasonic measuring device LiquiSonic® robust and process-secure.
+Viscosity measurements also initially deliver good results, but overall they are slower, less sensitive to small concentration fluctuations, drift over time, and often clog.
+LiquiSonic® Sensors are temperature-compensated and offer high long-term stability, allowing them to provide reliable measurements even in variable process environments.
+Additionally, the sensor length or installation variant can be precisely adapted to the plant geometry, enabling optimal positioning in the process.
+Continuous measurement also allows for reliable detection of gas bubbles that could falsify the measurement result.

-In addition to the technical advantages, the use of LiquiSonic® also offers significant economic potential, which can directly lead to cost reductions and higher process efficiency:
+In addition to the technical advantages, the use of LiquiSonic® also offers significant economic potential that can directly lead to cost reductions and higher process efficiency:

-• Reduction of scrap and rework through immediate detection of incorrect mixtures
+• Reduction of scrap and rework through immediate detection of mis-mixes

 • Less raw material consumption thanks to precise dosing and optimized final concentrations